Frank-Pasqualini/OneDnDCharacterCreator/SECURITY.md

 ## Reporting a Vulnerability

-To report a vilnerability create a "Bug" issue.
+To report a vulnerability create a "Bug" issue.